tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## Employee Responsibilities

-* You must cooperate fully with ARK Co-Living Ltd in the gathering and recording of details regarding accidents, incidents and near misses.
+* You must cooperate fully with GOP Co-Living Ltd in the gathering and recording of details regarding accidents, incidents and near misses.
 * You must always report any event that may be considered an accident, incident or near miss.

 ## Reportable accidents and occurrences